FriendsOfSymfony/FOSMessageBundle/Resources/doc/index.rst

 Provides messaging features for your Symfony2 application.

 The persistence is storage agnostic.
-Any backend may be implemented: Doctrine, Propel, etc.
-Presently, only the MongoDB implementation is complete.
+We have Doctrine ORM and ODM implementations available for use.

 MessageBundle supports threads, spam detection, soft deletion and messaging permissions.